• Skip to main content

 The furniture used inside the Dolmabahce Palace was imported from France.
 The magnificent crystal chandeliers were brought from England.
 Talented masters and painters from Italy also decorated the walls of the palace.
 The infrastructure of the palace was equipped with the latest techniques of the 19th century.

-Dolmabahce Palace entrance fee is 1800 Turkish Liras in 2025.
+Dolmabahce Palace entrance fee is 2000 Turkish Liras in 2026.
 This ticket includes access to the main palace (Selamlık), the Harem section, and the Painting Museum.
 Please note that Museum Pass Istanbul is not valid at Dolmabahce Palace.
-This information was last updated on August 24, 2025.
+This information was last updated in May 2026.

-🎧 Dolmabahce Ticket + Audio Guide ⛵ Bosphorus Sunset Cruise (Pass by the Palace)
+Dolmabahce Ticket + Audio Guide Bosphorus Sunset Cruise

-In 2025, Dolmabahce Palace is open to visitors daily from 09:00 AM to 5:00 PM, except on Mondays, when it is closed.
-This information was last updated on August 24, 2025.
+In 2026, Dolmabahce Palace is open to visitors daily from 09:00 AM to 5:30 PM, except on Mondays, when it is closed.
+This information was last updated in May 2026.

-There may be changes in the entrance hours of the museums in Istanbul.
-Before going to the museum, I recommend you to visit the official website of the palace and review the latest situation.
+Istanbul museum hours are subject to change.
+Before going to the museum, I recommend visiting the official website of the palace and review the latest situation.

 How to Get to Dolmabahce Palace?

-• Topkapi Palace – The imperial residence of Ottoman sultans for 400 years
+• Topkapi Palace – Former imperial residence of the Ottoman sultans

 Conclusion